Note: This post may contain affiliate links. Please see my disclosure page for more details.

 But because Trebinje, Bosnia is part of Republika Srpska, a semi-autonomous entity within Bosnia & Herzegovina, it is actually majority Serb – and hence majority Orthodox.
 Another thing you’ll notice is that all the street signs are in Serbian Cyrillic, which is something you won’t see in Mostar or Sarajevo!

 It’s a brief walk from the center of town, probably about 30 minutes depending on your pace, mostly uphill — so bring water if you’re hiking it in the summer, as Trebinje can get hot!

 About an hour before sunset, take a walk towards the Old Monastery with a few Sarajevsko beers (or a water bottle of rakija, no judgment, get your Balkan on) and watch the sunset in the beautiful hills that surround Trebinje.

 Definitely one of the best places to see the sunset in gorgeous Trebinje!

 Go wine tasting

 Did you know Herzegovina (the region that Trebinje falls under) is a famous agricultural region, particularly noted for its wine?
-Nope, me neither.
+Nope, me neither, at least until I got there!.
 There are lots of places just a few kilometers outside of Trebinje where you can do wine tasting at local wineries, though these usually require a small group and an appointment.
 Wine tasting is very cheap – usually about 10 marks (5 euros) including food!
 Or, if you’d like to sample some local wines at a restaurant, try Vukoje.
 It’s upscale by Bosnian standards but you still would be hard pressed to spend more than 10 or 15 euros per person.

 If you’re not going wine tasting but you want to seek out some local wines at the grocery store or restaurants; look for zilavka if you want white, and vranac if you want red.